davidjoffe/djOldAssemblerSource286/README.md

-# djOldAssemblerSource286
+# David Joffe old assembler source
-Some of my old source code from 1990s.
+Some of my old assembler source code from the 1990s (286).
 Uploading on the off chance someone finds this useful.

 By: [David Joffe](https://djoffe.com/)